Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Don't just memorize which instrument is which.
-Know what structural role each instrument plays: Is it a colotomic instrument marking cycles?
+Know what structural role each one plays: Is it a colotomic instrument marking cycles?
 A balungan instrument carrying the core melody?
 An elaborating instrument adding ornamentation?
 Understanding these functional categories will help you tackle comparison questions and FRQs that ask you to explain how gamelan creates its distinctive layered sound.

 These instruments take the basic balungan and embellish it with faster, more complex patterns.
 Elaboration is what gives gamelan its shimmering, interlocking texture.
+Without these instruments, you'd hear only the bare skeleton of the music.

 | Concept | Best Examples |